bhugh/slope-widget/README.md

 I have made only three changes:

  - For Instinct devices, the colors changes to work with the monochrome graphics.

  - The widget displays pitch slope (top/bottom) and roll slope (left/right sides) and LEVEL when level.
-The change is, now the widget also displays the overall slope (pitch & roll combined) in the center - unless level.
+The change is, now the widget also displays the overall slope (pitch & roll combined) in the center, as well, at all times  (unless level).

+ - Made various tweaks to font size, justification, and other details to make the widget more compatible with different devices, screen shapes, and sizes.

  - Compiled the widget only for devices that Tim did not compile the widget for - mostly newer devices since Tim's widget was updated.

  Tim's app & source code was released with an Apache-2.0 license, and this version is released with the same.